basarat/typescript-react/04 publish/README.md

 ```
 npm install typescript react @types/react -D
 ```
+* We add these only as dev dependencies as we want people that will use our package to bring in their own versions for these libraries.

 * Next we create a simple `tsconfig.json` file.
 * Within the file we specify the `compilerOptions` for  `sourceMap` / `target` / `jsx` / `declaration` and most importantly the output directory for the compiled JavaScript and declaration files using `outDir`.